 South East Coast (NSW)

-Median streamflow salinities varied between 251 and 3546 microSiemens/cm.
-Streamflows were high quality or fresh for 33% of the sites and brackish for 33% of the sites.
+Median streamflow salinity (electrical conductivity) varied between sites from 283 to 3 521 μS/cm.
+Streamflows were high quality for 22 per cent of the sites, fresh for 45 per cent and brackish for 22 per cent.
 Bayswater Creek at Liddell had the highest salinity of all sites.

-During October, storage volumes increased in one system, decreased in four and remained stable in one.
-By the end of the month, the volume of water stored was 85% of the total accessible capacity, a decrease of 8% from the previous year.
+During January, storage volumes increased in three systems, decreased in one and remained stable in two.
+By the end of the month, the volume of water stored was 83 per cent of the total accessible capacity, which is 41 percentage points higher than the previous year.

 |Rainfall decile group||Percentage of area|

 |Highest on record since 1900||0%|

 Data files are in zipped ASCII, CSV and text formats

 File package size: 31Kb